-- •Company can reduce insurance costs by obtaining the minimum necessary insurance. - Each Group company can obtain necessary coverage. - •Company can gather and analyze loss data below self-retained limit. - 4.
-Loss Prevention Activities
+- Company can reduce insurance costs by obtaining the minimum necessary insurance. - Each Group company can obtain the necessary coverage. - Company can gather and analyze loss data below self-retained limit.

+4. Loss-Prevention Activities

-Nissan conducts loss prevention activities to improve loss results and reduce the cost of premiums on an ongoing basis.
-Since the global insurance programs have been introduced, loss prevention activities have been promoted more actively and globally to maintain low premium rates.
-Examples of Nissan's loss prevention activities include conducting risk-engineering surveys and obtaining recommendations for safety from third-party experts, creating manuals for actions in the event of typhoons and constructing hail nets to prevent hail damage.
+Nissan conducts loss-prevention activities to improve loss results and reduce the cost of premiums on an ongoing basis.
+Since the introduction of global insurance programs, loss-prevention activities have been promoted more actively and globally to maintain low premium rates.

+Examples of our loss-prevention activities include conducting risk-engineering surveys and obtaining recommendations for safety from third-party experts, creating manuals for actions in the event of typhoons and constructing hail nets to prevent hail damage.